-Edouard Alfred Martel is the father of modern speleology, not only in France.
+Edouard Alfred Martel is the father of modern speleology, and famous until today in France.
+In other countries he is not known, probably because his books were never translated in other languages.
 He was the first one, who explored caves with a scientific interest.
 Speleology didn't exist at this time, and he had no geological background.
 He felt more like a Geographer, discovering new territory underground.

 Martel was a lawyer, but he didn't like his profession very much.